-On 23 January, Banxico welcomed two new economists to its five-member board: Jonathan Heath and Gerardo Esquivel.
-Heath has a private sector background while Esquivel's in in international organisations, and both have experience in academia.
+This week, Banxico welcomed two new economists to its five-member board: Jonathan Heath and Gerardo Esquivel.
+Heath has a private sector background while Esquivel’s in in international organisations, and both have experience in academia.
 Their appointments break with past practice, when usually three or four members would have risen to the board following a career in the central bank.
 This is the first time the majority of the board has never worked for the central bank.

 Danae Kyriakopoulou is Chief Economist and Head of Research at OMFIF.